bpvickers/csv_decision/README.md

  * Input hash values may be conditionally defaulted using a constant or a function call
  * Use of column symbol references or built-in guard functions in the input columns for matching.
+ * Output columns may used interpolated strings referencing column symbols.
  * May be extended with user-defined Ruby functions for tailored logic.
  * Can use post-match guard conditions to filter the results of multi-row decision output.